devBySol/IDSP2_BeepBlog/_posts/2AboutUs.md

 #### Christy Wan - Full-stack Developer

-Christy is a dedicated full-stack web development student at BCIT with a strong passion for combining her design expertise with web development skills to create innovative applications.
+Hey all, my name is Christy.
+I am a full-stack web development student at BCIT with a strong passion for combining my design expertise with web development skills to create innovative applications.
+I am always eager to learn and grow, driven by a strong desire to build digital solutions that improves user experiences.

 ---